Mehmetali345Dev/345-Launcher/README.md

 # 345-Launcher
 This branch under heavy development

-345 Launcher going to rewrite on WPF
+345 Launcher going to rewrite.